ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 Lifetimes and locations
 ~~~~~~~~~~~~~~~~~~~~~~~

-The PSA Cryptography API, version 1.0.0, defines `lifetimes <https://armmbed.github.io/mbed-crypto/html/api/keys/attributes.html?highlight=psa_key_lifetime_t#c.psa_key_lifetime_t>`__ as an attribute of a key that indicates where the key is stored and which application and system actions will create and destroy it.
+The PSA Certified Crypto API defines `lifetimes <https://arm-software.github.io/psa-api/crypto/1.3/api/keys/lifetimes.html#key-lifetimes>`__ as an attribute of a key that indicates where the key is stored and which application and system actions will create and destroy it.
 The lifetime is expressed as a 32-bit value (``typedef uint32_t psa_key_lifetime_t``).
-An upcoming version of the PSA Cryptography API defines more structure for lifetime values to separate these two aspects of the lifetime:
+An upcoming version of the Crypto API defines more structure for lifetime values to separate these two aspects of the lifetime:

 *   Bits 0-7 are a *persistence level*.
 This value indicates what device management actions can cause it to be destroyed.
 In particular, it indicates whether the key is volatile or persistent.
 *   Bits 8-31 are a *location indicator*.
 This value indicates where the key material is stored and where operations on the key are performed.
 Location values can be stored in a variable of type ``psa_key_location_t``.